 If you are told to move up the set or room you walk/gallop/promenade (or whatever) towards the top of the set or room.
 If you are told to walk/gallop (or whatever) down the set or room you move towards the bottom of the room.
 This is obvious - move up towards the top and down towards the bottom.
 Or sideways of course - again obvious!

 In all dances, unless otherwise told, ladies are always on their partner's right (unless standing facing them).
 This is most important: ladies stand on the right of their partner.
-More succinctly: WOMEN ARE ALWAYS RIGHT.
-In a longways set when couples turn to face the top of the set (or "FACE THE MUSIC") they can once again hold inside hands (man's right hand holding woman's left hand) in this default position.
+More succinctly: WOMEN ARE ALWAYS RIGHT - this is something that married men soon learn.
+In a longways set when couples turn to face the top of the set (or "FACE THE MUSIC") they can once again hold inside hands (man's right hand holding ladies left hand) in this default position.

 Calls and alternatives - and an explanation of how to do them.